baltermia/Gira/README.md

 # Gira

 Gira is a simple copy of Atlassians Jira.
 It has many limitations and is by far not as good as the real Jira, but it's open-source at least.
+Functionality is listed under [Functions](#Functions) below.

 ## Used Tools